Zamiell/isaac-achievement-randomizer/docs/about.md

 ## Achievement List

 Note that all achievements must be completed on hard mode.
-(Playing this mod on normal mode or on non-Greedier Greed Mode will automatically restart the run with the correct difficultly.)

 ### Character-Based Achievements